 If there’s one city that’s really perfected the art of family fun, it’s Orlando, Florida.
 From its many amusement parks to its top-notch attractions and entertainment, there’s no shortage of things to do when you’re visiting this sunny Florida metropolis.

-But because its amusement parks are such a big part of its appeal, some of Orlando’s other areas tend to get overlooked.
+But because its amusement parks are such a big part of its appeal, some of Orlando’s other activities tend to get overlooked.
 And that’s a shame, because there are so many places in the city worthy of a visit!
 Wondering what areas you should check out?
-These three locations are my top picks for must-visit Orlando hotspots!
+These three locations are my top picks for must-visit Orlando activities!

 ICON Orlando 360